-In 2020, the U.S. Bureau of Labor Statistics reported that 68% of self-employed writers were freelance writers.
+The U.S. Bureau of Labor Statistics reported writers and authors held about 150,700 jobs in 2023.
 Despite the rising number of freelance writers, many still view the role as a stand-in between full-time gigs.
 For many writers, however, freelance salaries are rapidly exceeding their pay rate at full-time positions.

 Whether you’re a content marketer looking to hire freelance writers or you’re interested in taking on freelance writing jobs, you may have wondered: how much do freelance writers make?